Leofltt/nn_tilde_bending/README.md

   </tr>
 </table>

-## Model information fetching

-## Model information fetching
+#### Model Information Fetching

-Coming with v1.6.0, the `nn.info` object allows model inspection and fetching avilable models for download on the IRCAM-API.
+The `nn.info` object allows model inspection and fetching available models for download on the IRCAM-API.
 With this object, you can get available methods and attributes for a given model.
-For example, you can see below that a RAVE model has three different methods : `encode`, `decode`, and `forward`.
+For example, you can see below that a RAVE model has three different methods: `encode`, `decode`, and `forward`.

 <center>
 <img src="assets/max_nninfo.png"/>
 </center>

-### Methods
+##### Methods

-Models can have several _methods_, that correspond to several processing pipelines the model can achieve.
-Hence, each method can have a different number in inlets / outlets.
-The method is given as the third argument (for exemple, `decode` above), and equals `forward` by default.
+Models can have several *methods* that correspond to several processing pipelines the model can achieve.
+Hence, each method can have a different number of inlets / outlets.
+The method is given as the third argument (for example, `decode` above), and equals `forward` by default.

-### Attributes
+##### Attributes

-It is possible the internal state of the module through _attributes_, that are **model-dependent** and defined at exportation.
-Model attributes can be set using _messages_, with the following syntax:
+It is possible to inspect and change the internal state of the module through *attributes*, which are **model-dependent** and defined at exportation.
+Model attributes can be set using *messages*, with the following syntax:

 ```bash
 set ATTRIBUTE_NAME ATTRIBUTE_VAL_1 ATTRIBUTE_VAL_2
 ```

-Using Max/MSP and PureData graphical objects, this can lead to an intuitive way to modify the behavior of the model, as shown below where we have two model attributes (i.e. generation temperature and generation mode), and the special `enable` attribute.
+Using Max/MSP and PureData graphical objects, this provides an intuitive way to modify model behavior, such as generation temperature and generation mode, and the special `enable` attribute.

 <table>
   <tr>